If you feel unsafe for any reason, please call 911 or your local emergency number.

 The body learns that sudden change can overwhelm, and that connection can stabilize.

-This is not pathology being formed.
+This is early orientation, not dysfunction.

 What These Figures Represent